Xakkusu/p4-build-your-dream/README.md

 ![Own comment Content](documentation/features/comment-own.png)

 - When being logged in the user can edit and or delete their post.
-- Both buttons again have distinct coloring to indicate an acction.
+- Both buttons again have distinct coloring to indicate an action.

 ![Edit comment Content](documentation/features/comment-edit.png)